Skip to content

 2. Generates settings.json (permissions, deny rules, sandbox, network domains) and CLAUDE.md (system prompt + restriction directives) from the manifest.

 3. Spawns the process in the step's ephemeral workspace with a curated environment (only base vars + explicit env_passthrough).
-Note: this curated model applies to the Claude adapter; other adapters (via ProcessGroupRunner) currently inherit the full host environment.
+Both the Claude and OpenCode adapters use this curated model; only raw ProcessGroupRunner-based adapters inherit the full host environment.

 4. Monitors stdout for JSON output events.